kodyl/react-flexr/README.md

 See [defauts file](https://github.com/chriskjaer/react-flexr/blob/master/src/defaults.js) for sizes.

+# Production
+This is still very experimental.
+If you decide to run this in production.
+Use it in combination with [react-style-webpack-plugin](https://github.com/boligbesked/react-style-webpack-plugin) to extract the css.

 ## TODO:
 - [x] Add Responsive capabilities
 - [ ] Find a decent way to test responsive grid props.